 It is important to note that writers and editors should not operate under an “editor vs writer” paradigm.

-Writers and editors are members of the same team, and them being at odds would be like a point guard and a center not recognizing each other’s role on a basketball team.
+Writers and editors are members of the same team, and their being at odds would be like a point guard and a center not recognizing each other’s role on a basketball team.

 - A managing editor or content manager will create a content brief and send it to a writer